zirid/pytorch/docs/source/jit.rst

 Expressions
 ~~~~~~~~~~~

-The following Python Expressions are supported
+The following Python Expressions are supported.

 Literals
 ^^^^^^^^